 If you live in Ohio, but neither of you lives in Hocking County: You must obtain a marriage license in the county in which at least one of you resides.
 You must get the license before coming to Hocking County for your wedding.
 Ohio Marriage License information is below.

 If you're not from Ohio *or* If one of you lives in Hocking County: Obtain your license at the office below.
 Marriage license requirements follow.

 Main Street and Market Streets

 ID Requirement: Government-issued ID such as driver's license, visa, passport, state ID.
 You need to know your social security numbers.

 Residency Requirement: Do not have to be a resident of Ohio.
 You must apply in the county in which you want to get married.

-If previously married: Bring certified copy of divorce decree or a copy of deceased spouse's death certificate.
+If previously married: Bring a certified copy of a divorce decree or a copy of the deceased spouse's death certificate.

 Application Requirement: Both parties to a marriage should appear in person to obtain the license.

 Fees: $60.
 Cash only.